constellationcolon/essayer/_zettel/202101170144-danny-says-we-re-living-in-a-simulation.md

 I was also reading Baudrillard's *Simulacra and Simulation* [{% cite simulacra-and-simulation %}] around the same time and found myself, again, irked by puffery.
 This time, it was from the gratuitous application of terms borrowed from technical fields [{% cite citation-needed %}], which seemed to aim more at creating an *impression* of scientific technique than at conducting any sort of rigorous analysis of modern scientific technique / its effects in social reality (possibly cf: [{% cite plastic-words %}]).
-I would not be surprised, however, if this was a deliberate (if annoying) stylistic choice in service of advancing his "post-modern" argument.
-Apparently, some people were so irked by writing like this they wrote an entire book about it [{% cite fashionable-nonsense %}].
+I would not be surprised, however, if this was a deliberate (if annoying) stylistic choice in service of advancing his "post-modern" argument.[^1]

 I will concede in both cases, however, that there is probably a tiny kernel of truth buried deep, deep underneath the overburden of pretentious terms and